jon-shin/cs375project/cs375Project/README.md

 # cs375project
-This file is run by commandline by first compiling with the following:
+This file is run by commandline by completing the following steps:

+1. Use cd command to navigate into the cs375Project folder which is found in cs375project directory.
+"cd cs375Project".
+(Note difference in capital on the phrase "project", indicating different folders)

+2. Compile the code with the following:

 javac adjPrimAlg.java adjList.java adjMatrix.java Edge.java